 The SDG Accelerator offers the participating companies a unique opportunity for developing innovative solutions with a significant business potential and impact on the SDGs.
 Their work will be communicated to inspire other companies and make visible how the new global agenda for sustainable development can be operationalised in a business context, creating business benefits and impact on the SDGs.
 Read more.

 SDG Accelerator is a programme by United Nations Development Programme’s (UNDP) Nordic Representation Office (NRO) and The Danish Industry Foundation.

-Monitor Deloitte is the implementing partner on the innovation programme.
+Monitor Deloitte is the commissioned consultancy group on the innovation programme of the SDG Accelerator in Denmark.
 The SDG Accelerator is developed in close collaboration with Nordic frontrunner companies with solid experience from integrating sustainability into innovation and business strategy with a view to strengthen business performance and value creation that also have SDG impact.
 In addition, the SDG Accelerator has an Advisory Board consisting of the following members: